mercmobily/hot-form/README.md

 Ask yourself these questions:

 * Do you need to load data before showing the form?
-* What if loading of pre-populated data fails?
 * Do you want to overwrite a record (PUT with an existing ID), or create a new one (POST, no ID) or create a record with an arbitrary ID (PUT with a new ID)?
 Do you realise that you will need POST or PUT calls?
 * Do you want to display something if the form is a success?
 Or a failure?
 If so, how?
 A paper-toast?
 * Do you realise you will need two different paper-toast widgets, depending on error or success?